Ancient Roman bathing: Roman bathing practices

 There were many activities that occurred in a Roman bathing complex that differ from modern conceptions of bathing.
 It was common for the people of Ancient Rome to spend a lot of time at the baths because of all of the different aspects to the complex, but it is unclear whether or not it was required for a person to spend this much time at every visit to the baths.
 The process of going to the baths could be described as a cross between working out at the gym, going to the spa, meeting friends for social activities, and bathing.

 Inside the baths, visitors were usually completely nude, thus removing the indications of class difference usually found in clothing.
-At times during throughout the empire, it was even common for women and men to bathe together at the same time, although there are other indications of separate facilities for women and men.
+At times throughout the empire, it was even common for women and men to bathe together at the same time, although there are other indications of separate facilities for women and men.

 One major component of a visit to the baths was working out and building athleticism.
-In Roman baths, there was often a palaestra, an outdoor courtyard surrounded by columns, which bathers would utilize like a modern day gym.
+In Roman baths, there was often a palaestra, an outdoor courtyard surrounded by columns, which bathers would use like a modern day gym.

 Some activities that would occur in the palaestra included boxing, discus throwing, weight lifting, and wrestling–activities which are all depicted in mosaics from baths in Ostia.
 Initially a common Greek practice, this athletic competition in daily life became widespread in the Roman world.

 Another important aspect of a visit to the baths was the ritual of cleaning the body.
 This was done using oil rubbed into the skin of a bather which would then be scraped off with a strigil, a metal scraper with a dull blade and a handle.
 They believed that the oil would absorb the dirt on a person's body and encourage sweating that would lead to unclogged pores and better general health.
+Likewise, any sweating from exercise that occurred after the oil had been rubbed on would form a watery layer underneath the oil and the dirt attached to it, lifting it off the skin, resulting in more grime being removed when the oily layer was scraped off.

 As a social arena, the baths were often used to convene with those of a higher social status.
-Because both wealthy and poor Romans went to the baths, there was great opportunity for a client to talk to a patron or try and get an invitation to dinner.
+Because both wealthy and poor Romans went to the baths, there was great opportunity for a client to talk to a patron or try to get an invitation to dinner.

 Social concerns about bathing practices

 While the baths were enjoyed by almost every Roman, some criticized them.
 The water was not renewed often and the remains of oil, dirt or even excrement were kept warm, providing a milieu for bacteria.

+The emperor Marcus Aurelius complained about the dirtiness: